bnhmn/docs/README.md

-# Base configs
+# Docs

-This project contains basic configuration files for git, java, python and other stuff. \
+This project contains information, guides and basic configuration files for popular dev tools like Git, Java, Python, VSCode, etc.

-Visit the sub folders for more information on the specific files.
+Visit the sub folders for more information on the specific topics.